| The Brechner ReportVolume 19, Number 12

 access to public records appellate case may not rely on the mandatory award of attorney's

+fees at the district court level to claim appellate fees.
 The court rejected the plaintiff's argument that the Public Records Law's mandatory

 language that "the court shall assess a reasonable attorney's fee" dictates the

+automatic award of fees at the appellate level.
 Instead, the court ruled that the Florida Rule of Appellate Procedure governs the award

 of attorney's fees at the appellate level.
 The rules require that an explicit request be